Glaas/Easings/README.md

-# SebEssentials_Math
+# Easings

-A small math and curves library for use in Unity.
+A small curve library for use in Unity.